 Discussions at the United Nations

 On Wednesday, September 13, a select group of authors involved in the Academy’s project on Civil Wars, Violence and International Responses met with high level representatives of the United Nations for a day-long series of discussions on the project and its preliminary findings.
 The morning session featured the Assistant Secretary General for Peacekeeping Operations, the Assistant Secretary General for Political Affairs and the Undersecretary General for Disarmament Affairs alongside Academy project authors Stephen Stedman, Stephen Krasner and Jean-Marie Guéhenno.
 More than 110 United Nations staff from various agencies attended this event.
-In the afternoon, authors Stephen Stedman, James Fearon and Sarah Kenyon Lischer presented at a practitioner workshop attended by over 80 mid-level staff.
-The dialogue centered on how civil wars destabilize global order and how to better employ the UN’s existing tools and strategies to effectively mitigate civil violence and the associated security spillover effects.
+Learn more about the afternoon session on mitigating civil violence and associated security spillover effects, and read the policy memos prepared by project contributors, here.

 “The United Nations was not created to take mankind to Heaven, but to save humanity from Hell.”